ACCESS-NRI/ACCESS-Hive-Docs/docs/models/share_model/publish_model.md

 {% set example_folder = "25km_jra_ryf" %}

+# Hosting experiment repository on Github: a workflow for users for publications.

 !!!
 Summary
     These instructions are intended to help users share their experiments for publication in papers.
 They presume the user got started using the model following the "how to run a model" documentation.